liyikwai/ENGG1340/README.md

 E: Earned Income	F: Portfolio Income	P: Passive Income
 ```
   _Input_: 3 integer numbers indicating the day, month, year, a double numbers denoting the user's income or expenses,  a string denoting income source or expense purposes.
   _Output_: A sturct dynamic array of the records.
+The record will be saved to a file named "Records.txt".

 2. Adding Expense
 ```
 E: Adding Expense
 ```
- _Input_: _Input_: Command 'E' represents adding income or expenses
+ _Input_: _Input_: Command 'E' represents adding expenses.

  ```
 DD MM YYYY: